-What a KDS actually is
+What a KDS is

 - Table or order number